Máté Lencse

 Tools

-The game enhances word association, inference skills, critical thinking, and verbal communication.
+Word association, inference skills, critical thinking, and verbal communication

 Targi